The Seven Best Home-Buying Tips for First-Timers

 It seems like owning property nowadays is a pipe dream for many (or even most) of us.
 And for those lucky enough to have the opportunity to purchase their own homes, the process seems daunting, to say the least!
 But here are a few home-buying tips that will help you save as much money as possible!

 Always pay for someone to inspect a property before you buy.
 They’ll look for things like structural and mechanical integrity, mold, pests, and radon.
 Make sure that the potential inspector can access every part of the property, including crawl spaces and the attic.
 And lastly, normally you (the potential buyer) should attend the inspection so that you have the opportunity to ask questions on the spot as you think of them.

 Start a Savings Account

-This one should really come as no surprise, but if you’re anything like the rest of us, then you probably don’t have $500,000 just sitting around to buy off a house upfront.
-Accordingly, you should start a savings account where you allocate 20 percent of the total cost of the property you intend to buy to save up for the down payment.
-And remember: Always have some money stashed away for any emergencies that may come up!
+This one should really come as no surprise, but if you’re anything like the rest of us, then you probably don’t have $500,000 just sitting around to buy off a house up front.
+Accordingly, you should start a savings account where you allocate 20% of the total cost of the property you intend to buy to save up for the down payment.
+And remember: always have some money stashed away for any emergencies that may come up!

 Find a Good Real Estate Agent

 Unfortunately, not everyone has the luxury of having a real estate agent in the family, so you’ll have to do a bit of digging to find someone who will give you the best experience.
 One option is to call up several major mortgage brokers and ask for their recommendations for agents.
 Once you have a solid list, call each one up and interview them.
 You can also ask the mortgage brokers for their recommendations for lenders.
 You should be able to get an idea of the kinds of rates you can expect, and work your way from there.

 Go with the lowest mortgage rate you can find.
 That may sound obvious enough right now, but it may not seem like it up front when you’re having to choose between a rate of 4% or 4.25%.
 Just trust us, that extra .25% REALLY adds up over time!